 Business Associate Agreement

 THIS BUSINESS ASSOCIATE AGREEMENT (“Agreement”) is entered into as of the day of , ______, between NAME OF BUSINESS ASSOCIATE, ADDRESS OF BUSINESS ASSOCIATE (hereinafter referred to as “Business Associate”) and the South Carolina Public Employee Benefit Authority, 202 Arbor Lake Drive, Columbia, South Carolina 29223 (hereinafter referred to as the “Covered Entity”).
+This Agreement hereby amends and becomes part of the Service Agreement (as defined below).

 In consideration of the mutual promises and agreements set forth herein, Covered Entity and